pestrela/music/traktor/README.md

 ## How to replace the DDJ-1000 filter knobs with Silver knobs.

-Both 1000 and 1000SRT have extremly dull filter knobs.
+Both 1000 and 1000SRT have extremely [dull filter knobs](../pics/silver_knobs/DDJ-1000RB.jpg).
 Which is a pity.\
 For now the best fit is [DAA1309](https://www.pacparts.com/part.cfm?part_no=DAA1309&mfg=Pioneer) from the DDJ-SZ or DJM-900.
-Sadly this is not a perfect fit.
+This is an almost perfect fit.
 \
 Folder with pictures of the knobs: [here](../pics/silver_knobs)
 \